elastic/elasticsearch-net-example/README.md

 	//snipp
 ```

-Here we use the `OR` operator `||` to create a boolean query to match either on our keyword multifield and if it does give it a ridiculous boost
+Here we use the `OR` operator `||` to create a `bool` query to match either on our keyword multifield and if it does give it a ridiculous boost
-or otherwise it will have to match with our functionscore query.
+or otherwise it will have to match with our `function_score` query.
 Note that you can remove the `p.Id.Suffix` from your `MultiMatch` query now.

 ![antlr4 first](readme-images/10-antlr4-first.png)